Moetez-Fradi/LLM-Engineer-Handbook-Twin/README.md

 # LLM Engineer Handbook Twin

 A lightweight ETL + Crawling + DB scaffold to build an LLM-powered "twin" from personal/professional data sources (e.g., GitHub, LinkedIn).
-This is an early, concise README; we’ll expand it as more code lands.
+This is an early, concise README; I’ll expand it as more code lands.

 **Status:** Work in progress.
 Interfaces and scripts may change.